-Most of the time itchy throats can be managed with simple over-the-counter treatments and home remedies.
+Most of the time, itchy throats can be managed with simple over-the-counter (OTC) treatments and home remedies.

-Irritated itchy throats can be caused by a wide variety of things.
+Irritated itchy throats can be caused by a wide variety of factors.
 Likely causes of an itchy throat include the following:

 A common cause of itchy throat is allergic rhinitis, which is also known as hay fever.